All Episodes

 There's been a relative lull in news coverage and debate about Iraq in recent weeks, which is odd.

-This is sort of like me telling you folks it's really strange I haven't talked about this.
+This is sort of like me telling you folks, it's really strange I haven't talked about this.

 I wonder why.

-I really it's like me beating myself up for not seriously, not trying to make funny.
+It's like me beating myself up for not seriously, not trying to make funny.

 There's been a relative lull in news coverage and debate about Iraq in recent weeks, which is odd because May could turn out to have been one of the most important months of the war.

-At the same time, Iraqi and U.S. forces have pushed forward with a long-promised offensive in Mosul, the last urban refuge of Al-Qaeda.
+At the same time, Iraqi and U.S. forces have pushed forward with a long-promised offensive in Mosul, the last urban refuge of al-Qaeda.

-Still many of its leaders have now been captured or killed.
+So many of its leaders have now been captured or killed.

-The U.S. Ambassador Ryan Crocker, renowned for his cautious assessments, said that the terrorists have never been closer to defeat than they are now.
+U.S. Ambassador Ryan Crocker, renowned for his cautious assessments, said that the terrorists have never been closer to defeat than they are now.

 Iraq passed a turning point last fall when the U.S. counterinsurgency campaign launched in early 2007, produced a dramatic drop in violence and quelled the incipient sectarian war between Sunnis and Shiites.

-Now another tipping point may be near, one that sees the Iraqi government and army restoring order in almost all of the country.
+Now another tipping point may be near, one that sees the Iraqi government and army restoring order in almost all of the country, dispersing both rival militias and the Iranian-trained special groups that have used them as cover to wage war against Americans.

-The rapidly improving conditions should allow U.S. commanders to make some welcome adjustments.
+Still, the rapidly improving conditions should allow U.S. commanders to make some welcome adjustments.

 Then we move on to page two.

-If the positive trends continue, proponents of withdrawing more U.S. troops, such as Mr. Obama might be able to responsibly carry out further pull outs next year.
+If the positive trends continue, proponents of withdrawing more U.S. troops, such as Mr. Obama, might be able to responsibly carry out further pullouts next year.

 Still, the likely Democrat nominee needs a plan for Iraq based on sustaining an improving situation rather than abandoning a failed enterprise.

-You cannot get any more explicit than this from the drive-by media, the lead editorial in yesterday's Washington Post warning Obama, hey pal, your plan of getting out of there as a failed enterprise is up in smoke.
+The lead editorial in yesterday's Washington Post warning Obama, hey, pal, your plan of getting out of there as a failed enterprise is up in smoke.

 How does Obama do this with any credibility when all he has said is that it is a failure?